Manufacturing Software Buyer's Guide

 MIE Trak Pro ERP is meant for manufacturers by providing modules designed to accommodate most production cycles and optimizes the capabilities of repetitive, custom, quick-turn and mixed mode operations.
 MIE Trak Pro streamlines the following features for maximum speed, efficiency, accuracy and control all in real time: Accounting, Business Analytics, CRM, EDI, BOMs, Barcoding, Human Resources, Inventory Control, Invoicing, Quality Control and Inspection, Repair and Maintenance, RFQ/Quoting, Sales and Purchase Order Processing, Time Clock and Work Order Scheduling and Reporting.

-Enterprise Business Systems software that is easy to work with.
-ForeMost works the way your business works today.
+ForeMost software works the way your business works today.
 A complete suite of applications that easily integrates with accounting, payroll, reporting, business intelligence software, .NET, Web Services, and SQL Systems.
-You must see ForeMost if you are considering upgrading your business systems software!
-Our Foremost ERP Fund Based Accounting Solution facilitates Integrated, Grant Based, Cost Accounting!
+You must see ForeMost if you are considering upgrading your business software.
+Foremost ERP Fund Based Accounting Solution facilitates Integrated, Grant Based, Cost Accounting!

 For over 30 years, Chempax has been helping Chemical Process Manufacturers and Chemical Distributors cut costs, improve operational efficiency and make better decisions faster.
 Combining the latest technological innovations with our chemical industry expertise, Chempax address you unique requirements of your industry and offers total integration for the daily demands of your business with powerful functionality options.
-Chempax is the ready to use solution that is seamlessly integrated allowing you to see rapid ROI without missing a beat.
+Chempax is seamlessly integrated allowing you to see rapid ROI without missing a beat.

 ProcessPro offers the market leading batch process ERP solution.
 ProcessPro Global is built on the world’s most accepted technology, spanning the broadest set of functional capability and providing the ability to customize without the penalties commonly experienced with other software vendors.
-ProcessPro offers a robust ERP system with full manufacturing, inventory and financial integration - a complete system from beginning sales order entry through the manufacturing and accounting process.
+Offers a robust enterprise resource planning tool with full manufacturing, inventory and financial integration - from beginning sales order entry through the manufacturing and accounting process.
 The software solves the critical needs of batch processing, including forward and backward lot traceability and the management of complex formulas and recipes.
 The fully integrated quality control functions eliminate the need to re-enter data, and the centralized database provides immediate and accurate visibility of sales, manufacturing and inventory across your business.

-BatchMaster ERP is an end to end, tier one ERP solution that is built upon the SAP Business One platform and designed to meet the unique needs of formula-based, process manufacturers.
+BatchMaster is an end to end, tier one ERP solution that is built upon the SAP Business One platform and designed to meet the unique needs of formula-based, process manufacturers.
 Key process functionality supported includes R D Lab, Samples, Formulation, Production, Quality, Compliance, Costing, Planning and Scheduling plus Mobile Warehousing.
 Accounting, sales, purchasing, maintenance, inventory, customer service and other front office processes have all been enhanced to better support the needs of process manufacturers.
-Our comprehensive industry specific solutions for food, chemical, nutraceutical, and pharmaceutical manufacturers enable our customers to streamline their operations, reduce overall costs and ensure quality and compliance.
-BatchMaster ERP can be deployed as an on-premise or in the cloud solution.
+Comprehensive industry specific software for food, chemical, nutraceutical, and pharmaceutical manufacturers enable our customers to streamline their operations, reduce overall costs and ensure quality and compliance

-Fishbowl Manufacturing (FBM) offers advanced work orders, manufacture orders, bills of materials, and other tools you need to maximize efficiency in your production process.
-Whether you have simple or more complex manufacturing needs, Fishbowl Manufacturing is a great solution for you.
-FBM integrates seamlessly with QuickBooks Online and with Xero, a Web-based accounting solution
+Fishbowl Manufacturing (FBM) offers advanced work orders, manufacture orders, bills of materials, and other tools you need to maximize efficiency in your production process whether you have simple or more complex manufacturing needs.
+FBM integrates seamlessly with QuickBooks Online and with Xero.

 VAI's technology roadmap, our shared vision with IBM, provides companies with a business model based on best industry processes that leverages technology to create value and improve performance.
-The S2K family of products includes solutions for Distribution, Manufacturing, Retail, Service, and Rental companies; with industry specific features for Durable Goods, Apparel, and Pharmaceutical.
+Includes platforms for Distribution, Manufacturing, Retail, Service, and Rental companies; with industry specific features for Durable Goods, Apparel, and Pharmaceutical.

 Thrive in a world of mass customization with Infor LN.
 More than 4,500 manufacturers trust LN to help improve, accelerate, and streamline the most complex manufacturing processes anywhere.
 When your manufacturing operation requires detailed tracking of millions of parts from thousands of sources worldwide from as-designed to as-maintained, you can rely on Infor LN.

-The Enterprise 21 ERP system is a fully-integrated ERP system for small and mid-market manufacturing and distribution organizations.
+The Enterprise 21 ERP system is fully-integrated for small and mid-market manufacturing and distribution organizations.
 Designed to facilitate industry best practices, Enterprise 21 includes comprehensive software functionality to manage the enterprise’s complete business operations.